goosee007/CyberSecurity-XpreTech/README.md

 Machines within the network can only be accessed by _____.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_

-A summary of the access policies in place can be found in the table below.
+A summary of the access policies in place can be found in the table below.  (*use the table generate for this one as well)

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|